kubiknem/event-calculus-solver-comparison/clingo/NOTES.md

 * the theory atoms in the body are replaced by new normal atoms, and
 * additional rules are introduced to map the new normal atoms to the original theory atoms.

-Additional, to make use of rational numbers, in `ex4-bank_account/hybrid_model_lpx.lp`,
+Additionally, to make use of rational numbers, in `ex4-bank_account/hybrid_model_lpx.lp`,
 I replaced the fact `epsilon(1).` by `epsilon("1.1").`.